War Was Beginning."

 This will be done in an Opening Action Sequence involving Stuff Blowing Up, possibly Earth.

-- If it's a war "everyone's heard of", the audience viewpoint character is simply informed that a war is on, averting this trope.
+- If it's a war everyone's heard of, the audience viewpoint character is simply informed that a war is on, averting this trope.
+Not as common as the others, due to Small Reference Pools: World War II movies filmed during the war rarely opened with a War Was Beginning recap.

-- Mobile Suit Gundam opens with a description of the events of the One Year War before the series begins.
+- Mobile Suit Gundam opens with a brief description of the Colonized Solar System setting before explaining the One Year War as the series' prologue.

 - The very first thing Neon Genesis Evangelion shows us (after the great intro) is: "In the year 2015 AD".
 Cue peaceful landscapes full of military hardware.
 Cue giant monster...